gavi25/Customer-Segmentation/README.md

 ## Files

 - `Mall_Customers.csv`: The dataset used for clustering.
-- `Customer_Segmentation.ipynb`: Jupyter notebook with code and analysis.
+- `Mall_Customer_Segmentation_Analysis.ipynb`: Colab notebook with code and analysis.